>

 How to buy used car parts

-A good way to find second-hand parts for your car is to search on places like eBay, where you can select ‘used’ under the condition filter, and often find breakers listing the exact part.
-There are often good-quality pictures of what condition the part is in.
+A good way to find second-hand parts for your car is to search on places like eBay.
+There, you can select ‘used’ under the condition filter and often find breakers listing the exact part.

-If there isn’t a specific item you can search for general breaking ads, such as “Ford Fiesta 2010 breaking”.
-These will usually be items listed for a token amount - say £1.00.
-From this listing contact the seller to ask if they have the required component.
+These items are usually listed for a token amount - say £1.00.
+From this listing, contact the seller to ask if they have the required component.

 Will a mechanic fit used parts?